domfarolino/algorithms/src/datastructures/binary_search_tree/README.md

 <a name="inorder-predecessor"></a>
 #### `binary_search_tree<T>::inorder_successor(TreeNode<T> *elem, TreeNode<T> *root);`

-This method complements the <a href="#inorder-successor">inorder_sucesssor()</a> method.
-Similarly, when given a node and tasked to find the inorder predecessor, there is a trivial case.
-When `elem` has a left subtree, the inorder predecessor will simply be the maximum node the left subtree.
-You can see that this even works when the predecessor has several duplicates (using similar notation as we did in <a href="#inorder-sucessor">inorder_successor()</a>):
+This method complements <a href="#inorder-successor">inorder_sucesssor()</a>.
+Similarly, when given a node and tasked to find its inorder predecessor, there is a trivial case.
+When `elem` has a left subtree, the inorder predecessor is simply the maximum node the left subtree.
+You can see that this even works when the predecessor has several duplicates (using similar notation as we did in
+<a href="#inorder-sucessor">inorder_successor()</a>):

 ```
     5